holoviz/panel/doc/how_to/configure_logging.md

 ## Reconfigure the Root Logger

 Bokeh executes `logging.basicConfig` to configure the root logger.
-Fortunately, since Python 3.9, we can redo this using `force=True`.
+Fortunately we can redo this using `force=True`.

 ```python
 import logging